Audi 80: B2 (1978–1986)

 Audi presented a redesigned 80 based on the B2 platform (Typ 81) in September 1978 and deliveries of the four-door sedan began a few weeks later in Europe.
-Deliveries of the fuel injected GLE and two door bodied cars began early in 1979.
+Deliveries of the fuel injected GLE and two-door bodied cars began early in 1979.
 The redesigned car was first seen in North America in 1979 (as a 1980 model).
 Audi continued to use the 80 nameplate in Europe, but badged their Typ 81 as the Audi 4000 in North America.
 The body of the B2 Audi 80 was designed by Giorgetto Giugiaro.
 No Avant variant was available, as the Volkswagen Passat filled that role, as the B2 was intended to move the 80 upmarket from the mid-sized family segment to a compact executive model pitched to rival the BMW 3 Series.
-The B2 also acted in a de facto sense, as a replacement for the ill-fated NSU Ro 80 which ceased production the year before, since Audi dropped the NSU brand completely following that car's demise.
-The corresponding B2 version of the Passat appeared two years later, and although the two cars shared the same platform and running gear as before, the Passat had a much stronger visual identity distinct from its Audi 80 sister in comparison with the B1.
+The B2 also acted in a de facto sense, as a replacement for the ill-fated NSU Ro 80 that ceased production the year before, since Audi dropped the NSU brand completely following that car's demise.
+The corresponding B2 version of the Passat appeared two years later and, although the two cars shared the same platform and running gear as before, the Passat had a much stronger visual identity distinct from its Audi 80 sister in comparison with the B1.